dendorferpatrick/GoalGAN/README.md

 </table>

 ## Data Format
-TO run or re-train the model with new data the trajectories have to be provided in a txt file with the following stucture:
+To run or re-train the model with new data provide the trajectories in a txt file with the following format:

 ```<frame_id>, <ped_id>, <x>, <y>```

-As well as RGB images of the corresponding scene.
+As well as RGB images of the corresponding scene in the dataset folder.

 ## Contact